dsibal2218/Pewlett-Hackard-Analysis/README.md

   5. Salaries dataset with emp_no, salary, from_date, to_date
   6. Titles dataset with emp_no, title,from_date, and to_date fields

-In addition to multiple analyses and queries already performed in the module, we were asked to provide additiona queries to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
+In addition to multiple analyses and queries already performed in the module, we were asked to provide additional queries to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
 We are then to write a report that summarizes our analysis that will hopefully help prepare the company plan for the "silver tsunami" as many current employees reach retirement age.

 ## Requirements and Details of the Analysis